 The implication there made Roman pause.
-That Leandros would still trust him with this, after everything he’d done.
+That Leandros could still trust him with this, after everything he’d done.
 He sighed, tugged his hands through his hair, and said, “Fine.
+Fine, I’ll do it.
 Sit down and take your shirt off.”

 “You want me to…what?”
 Roman asked.
 “Take them out?”